luau-lang/rfcs/docs/string-interpolation-format-specification.md

 Under the hood, this will just be syntactic sugar in addition to the current implementation of interpolated strings.
 Before, interpolated strings were passed to `string.format` with no format was speified, but now we will also pass the optional format specifier.
 We decided on `,` to act as the delimiter for format specification.

-To give some examples, this is how it would look like in code
+To give some examples, this is how it would look like in code:

 ```lua
 balance = 100.2035